Le Creuset ceramic cookware needs no introduction. It is widely regarded as one of the worlds best kitchenware brands.

 Take note of your cooking techniques and styles

 To determine which Le Creuset cookware piece to invest in, think about what food items you cook most frequently.
 This will help to influence your choice of cooking materials.
 For instance, if you roast or bake then Le Creuset ceramic cookware is perfect for you.
-However, if you sear meat frequently, you may want a wide pan such as a skillet so that you can brown and turn your meat easily.
-If you prefer to slow cook your food, then a Dutch or French oven may be more appropriate for the job.
+However, if you rarely use the oven when cooking then an expensive roasting dish may not be the best option.
+Instead you may want some of Le Creuset ceramic bowls, which look fantastic by the way.

 Match your ceramic cookware to the cooktop that you use